 Applying Artwork Across Different Sizes

-So, when it comes to applying your artwork to different sized garments, the tool enables you to divide the different sizes into groups, which will then be displayed in snapshots on the Design in Sizes pane.
+So, when it comes to applying your artwork to different-sized garments, the tool enables you to divide the different sizes into groups, which will then be displayed in snapshots on the Design in Sizes pane.
 All you have to do is define the size groups according to your requirements before going ahead and perfecting your artwork across a collection.
 Additionally, can make changes to one size set at a time, for instance, the positioning of an image or logo in the small sizes only or resizing the artwork depending on the size of the garment.
-You can also save your size groups and keep them for future collections, simply by importing it back into VStitcher as and when needed, without having to start from scratch each time.
+You can also save your size groups and keep them for future collections simply by importing them back into VStitcher as and when needed, without having to start from scratch each time.

 To learn more about our Design in Sizes tool, check out this video tutorial

 Want to put these features to the test but don’t yet have access to VStitcher?
 With Browzwear’s Indie Program, you can enjoy a free trial license of VStitcher and learn how to take your designs from concept to creation.
-Additionally, you can also explore our on-demand learning platform, Browzwear University where you’ll be able to skill-up in 3D design entirely at your own pace.
+Additionally, you can also explore our on-demand learning platform, Browzwear University, where you’ll be able to skill-up in 3D design entirely at your own pace.